agnesjiang/DonorsChoose/README.md

 ## 3. Model

-We used xgboost packacge to create a supervised machine learning model to predict whether an application will be approved.
+We used xgboost package to create a supervised machine learning model to predict whether an application will be approved.
 The validate AUC is almost 0.8 which shows a relatively good prediction model.
 We saved the model in Google Cloud Storage for further prediction in the demo.

 ## 4. Demo